jeffreymooiweer/jeffreymooiweer/README.md

 That usually means:

-- a clean and understandable interface;
+- a clean and understandable interface
-- as few unnecessary steps as possible;
+- as few unnecessary steps as possible
-- sensible automation with manual control where it matters;
+- sensible automation with manual control where it matters
-- self-hosting when privacy or independence matters;
+- self-hosting when privacy or independence matters
-- reproducible Docker deployments;
+- reproducible Docker deployments
-- documentation that makes the project usable without knowing how it was built.
+- documentation that makes the project usable without knowing how it was built

 ## Elsewhere